ethanlabs101/Retro-Fi/README.md

 ```html
 mkdir -p ~/.local/bin
 ```
 2b.
-Download retro-games script from this repo
+Download retro-games script from this repo and rename it to retro-games without .txt or .sh extension

 2c.
 Copy retro-games and move it to ~/.local/bin directory